troyhite/splitbrain-multisite-apphosting-firewall/readme.md

 Operational excellence is about delivering and supporting reliable and efficient solutions that align with business objectives.
 For more information, see [Overview of the operational excellence pillar](/azure/architecture/framework/operational-excellence/overview).

-In this example workload, Infrastructure as Code (IaC) is a key practice that enables operational excellence.
+In this example workload, deploying the resources via Infrastructure as Code (IaC) is a key practice that enables operational excellence.
 IaC is the process of managing and provisioning cloud resources through code, rather than manual processes.
 IaC can help to:

 - Improve consistency and repeatability of deployments, reducing errors and failures.
 - Increase agility and speed of delivery, enabling faster feedback and iteration.
 - Enhance security and compliance, enforcing policies and standards across the environment.
 - Reduce costs and waste, optimizing the utilization and allocation of resources.

-To implement IaC for this architecture, you can use [Azure Bicep templates](https://learn.microsoft.com/en-us/azure/templates/microsoft.network/applicationgateways?pivots=deployment-language-bicep) to define the desired state of your cloud resources.
+To implement IaC for this architecture, you can use [Azure Bicep templates](https://learn.microsoft.com/en-us/azure/templates/microsoft.network/applicationgateways?pivots=deployment-language-bicep) (Application Gateway template linked) to define the desired state of your cloud resources.
 Bicep is a domain-specific language (DSL) for deploying Azure resources.
 It simplifies the creation of ARM templates by providing a more concise and readable syntax.

 You can also use Azure DevOps to manage the source control, testing, and deployment of your Bicep templates.
 Azure DevOps is a cloud-based platform that provides a set of tools and services for collaborative software development.
 You can use Azure DevOps to: